 Nothing was enough.

-I trust no one the way I trust him, that’s why I let him convince me to go to the reservation.
+I trust no one the way I trust him.
+That’s why I let him convince me to go to the reservation.
 I hated going.
 It wasn’t home.
 But Wewacipi was right.
 They were my people.

 I wish I could erase those years from my mind and my heart.
 Claw those memories off of me and just bury them where I will never find them again.
-The Pine Ridge reservation is a prison with invisible walls on a land inside a line written on a piece of paper, a place they call South Dakota.
+The Pine Ridge reservation is a prison with invisible walls on land inside a line written on a piece of paper, a place they call South Dakota.
 It means nothing to me.
 My people lived at the foot of the Black Hills, where I was born.
 Pine Ridge never meant anything to me.
 But Wewacipi convinced me to go.

 Had I been stronger, I may have made a difference.
 I should have known I wasn’t.
 I watched my people, cousins, elders, women fall to deprivation and illness, and anything I did was meaningless and weak.
 I was useless.